MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/administration/publicfoldermailboxes-dynamic-distribution-groups.md

 Consider the following scenario:

 - You have an Active Directory site that has more than one domain controller.
-- The Exchange Server 2016 server in the site has Cumulative Update 6 installed.
+- The Exchange Server 2016 server in the site has Cumulative Update 6 or later installed.
-- The first public folder mailbox is created on Exchange Server 2016.
+- The first public folder mailbox is created on Exchange Server 2016/2019.

 In this scenario, multiple dynamic distribution groups are created unexpectedly.
 The names of these dynamic distribution groups begin with PublicFolderMailboxes.